willemo/laravel-appmail-transport/README.md

 What's still on the todo list for this package is the following:

 - Process exceptions from the API;
-- Create some way to get the message ID and tokens from the response from the API (possibly through events).
+- Create some way to get the message ID and tokens from the response from the API (possibly through events);
+- Add tests.